 Whether or not your employer has a retirement savings plan, you can start saving with an Individual Retirement Account, or IRA.
 There are traditional and Roth IRAs, which offer different tax advantages.

 There are income limits on who can contribute to an IRA, annual contribution limits and what may be deducted for tax purposes.
 Keep in mind that you can start an account with a relatively small amount and increase contributions later when your earnings increase and you have more to save.
 Starting early is key to saving enough for retirement.
 The younger you are when you begin saving, the more time your investments have to grow.
-When you change jobs or think you need some extra cash, try to avoid the need cash out these accounts and spend the money.
+When you change jobs or think you need some extra cash, try to avoid the need to cash out these accounts and spend the money.
 Instead, consult with a tax advisor to see if transferring plans makes sense.
 Your new plan may have lower fees, which could increase your investment return.